Gloomcaller/Parking-Lot-Management-System/README.md

     java Main
     ```

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-## Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request on GitHub.

 ## Credits
-- Special thanks to www.freecodecamp.org team and Kunal Nalawade.
+- Special thanks to www.freecodecamp.org team and Kunal Nalawade for this nice and simple guided project.

-## Contact
-For any inquiries, please contact me via GitHub.